rsr1510/Cryptography/README.md

-# Cryptographic Ciphers Implementation (All 13 algorithms implemented in a single code, chosen with menus)
+# Cryptographic Ciphers Implementation (All 13 algorithms implemented in a single code - rsalgo.cpp)

 This C++ program implements 13 different classical cryptographic ciphers with both encryption and decryption functionality.
 The program provides a user-friendly menu interface for selecting and using each cipher.